Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 LLM Taxonomy extraction for Pen

-For example, LLM takes the description of the gel pen, and extracts taxonomy to be gel pen.
-Meanwhile, it suggests that when people buy gel pen, they may also be interested in notebook etc as complimentary taxonomy.
+For example, the LLM takes the description of the gel pen, and extracts taxonomy to be gel pen.
+Meanwhile, it suggests that when people buy gel pen, they may also be interested in notebook etc. as complementary taxonomy.

-And then we will collect the taxonomy and complementary taxonomy to the collector.
+And then we will collect the taxonomy and complementary taxonomy into the collector.

 with taxonomy['taxonomies'].row() as t: